bottkars/NWPSRestToolKit/README.md

 .\install-NWPSRestToolKit.ps1 -Installpath [replacewithyourdestination]
 ```
 ## alternative installation
-if not using the Downloader, i Recommend cloning into the modules using and do regular pulls for update rather tan downloading the zip. this also eliminates the need for unblocking the zip archive !!! )
+if not using the Downloader, i Recommend cloning into the modules using and do regular pulls for update rather than downloading the zip. this also eliminates the need for unblocking the zip archive !!! )

 consider https://desktop.github.com/ for windows